Logarithmic sheaves of complete intersections: Introduction

 We start in Section \ref{prelims} by setting up basic definitions and examples.
-Most importantly, we provide criteria to determine when a regular sequence in $R$ is locally free (see Lemma \ref{lf no codim 3}), as well as examples of free regular sequences that are not strongly free (Example \ref{free not strong}), and of a strongly free regular sequence (Example \ref{strong}).
-In Section \ref{sec:sqc-dist} we show that regular sequences of length $k$ induces codimension $k-1$ distributions on $\pn$, see Lemma \ref{lem:dist}.
-Yet another important notion in this paper is the compressibility of a $k$-web $\sigma$ (that is, a regular sequence of length $k$ consisting only of forms of equal degree): $\sigma$ is said to be \emph{compressible} if there is a variable that occurs in none of the forms contained in $\sigma$; a regular sequence that is not compressible is said to be \emph{incompressible} (see Definition \ref{reg-comp}).
+Most importantly, we provide criteria to determine when an algebraically independent sequence in $R$ is locally free (see Lemma \ref{lf no codim 3}), as well as examples of free regular sequences that are not strongly free (Example \ref{free not strong}), and of a strongly free regular sequence (Example \ref{strong}).
+In Section \ref{sec:sqc-dist} we show that algebraically independent sequences of length $k$ induce codimension $k-1$ distributions on $\pn$, see Lemma \ref{lem:dist}; these distributions are in fact integrable, and, as it is shown in the Appendix, coincide with the rational foliations introduced by Cukierman, Pereira, and Vainsencher in \cite{CPV}.
+Yet another important notion in this paper is the compressibility of an algebraically independent $\sigma$ (that is, an algebraically independent sequence of length $k$ consisting only of forms of equal degree): $\sigma$ is said to be \emph{compressible} if there is a variable that occurs in none of the polynomials contained in $\sigma$; an algebraically independent sequence that is not compressible is said to be \emph{incompressible} (see Definition \ref{comp}).

-Sections \ref{sec:stable-pencils} through \ref{locally free pencils} are dedicated to a thorough study of regular sequences of consisting of 2 polynomials of degree 2, also referred to as \emph{pencils of quadrics}.
+Sections \ref{sec:stable-pencils} through \ref{locally free pencils} are dedicated to a thorough study of algebraically independent sequences consisting of 2 polynomials of degree 2, also referred to as \emph{pencils of quadrics}.

 First, recall that the \emph{slope} of a torsion-free sheaf \(F\) of rank \(p>0\) on \(\pn\) of determinant \(\big(\bigwedge^p F\big)^{\vee \vee} \simeq \calo_\pn(e)\) is defined as \(\mu(F)=e/p\).
 The sheaf \(F\) is said to be \emph{slope-(semi)stable} if any proper subsheaf \(K\) of \(E\) has slope \(\mu(K)<(\le)~\mu(E)\); $F$ is \emph{slope-polystable} if it is the direct sum of slope-stable sheaves with the same slope, and $F$ is \emph{slope-unstable} if it is not slope-semistable.
 The following result is proved in Section \ref{sec:stable-pencils}.